-Hi Austin, I have a 2003 Ford Taurus and after running the engine for about 30 to 40 minutes coolant comes back up through the overflow bottle.
+Hi Austin, after running the engine for about 30 to 40 minutes coolant comes back up through the overflow bottle.

 I am thinking possible small head gasket leak.
 I did a combustion leak test and no discoloration of the test fluid was seen.